ArneCL/BlogPosts/java-jpa-postgresql-jersey.md

 We could use annotations on the object to map it to the database, and leave JPA to sort out the tables etc, but that always leads to pain.

 So we're creating the mapping.xml file we referred to earlier.

-    echo '
+(Ensure there's no whitespace at the start of the file)

-    <?xml version="1.0" encoding="UTF-8" ?>
+    echo '<?xml version="1.0" encoding="UTF-8" ?>
     <entity-mappings xmlns="http://java.sun.com/xml/ns/persistence/orm"
       xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
       xsi:schemaLocation="http://java.sun.com/xml/ns/persistence/orm